Not sure what to do in Ipoh, Malaysia? Don’t worry, we are here to help.

 I recommend installing the app Alltrails before starting your hike so you know the exact location of the trail!

-Visit A Unique Ipoh Cave Temple: One Of The Most Interesting Places In Ipoh
+Visit A Unique Ipoh Cave Temple: One Of The Biggest Tourist Attractions In Ipoh

 1. Perak Cave Temple (Perak Tong Cave Temple)

 With over 30 caves temples around Ipoh, it might be different to pick the perfect one.
-If you had to choose one for your Ipoh itinerary, then Perak Tong Cave Temple (or Kek Lok Tong) has to be the one.
+If you had to choose one for your Ipoh itinerary, then Perak Tong Cave Temple (or Kek Lok Tong Cave Temple) has to be the one.

 Featuring intricate cave formations, exquisite religious artifacts and paintings, and a stunning panoramic view (after a short hike) of Perak, this Ipoh cave temple has everything a tourist might be looking for.